 We have weekly finance because, with inflation, we can not plan any in addition ahead.

-Many Venezuelans today don’t have milk for their kids, they don’t have rice, oil, sugar, espresso, spaghetti … They can not have enough money anything [Al Jazeera]
+Many Venezuelans today don’t have milk for their kids, they don’t have rice, oil, sugar, espresso, spaghetti … They can not have enough money for anything [Al Jazeera]

-On the hunt for lavatory paper January 15
+On the hunt for lavatory paper, January 15

 Seven days.
 That’s how long it took me to locate somewhere to buy toilet rolls in Cumana.